Creative Teaching Ideas for

 SUPPLIES

 The kids can use a black Sharpie to trace Mary's travels to Calais on this map.
 For her travels from Calais to York, use this map.
-(Our worksheet for this activity includes both maps).
+Or use our WhereAbouts worksheet for this activity, which includes both maps.

 DIRECTIONS